-Each county may submit 3 STEAM entries total from 50151 a-c, 50152 a-c, 50153 a-c; 2 shopping entries from 50154, 50155, 50156; and 1 Ready4Life entry from 50157.
+CLOTHING & TEXTILES Each county may submit 3 STEAM entries total from 50151 a-c, 50152 a-c, 50153 a-c; 2 shopping entries from 50154, 50155, 50156; and 1 Ready4Life entry from 50157.

 All exhibits entered in the clothing and textiles area will be judged based on their construction and fit (if applicable).
 Exhibitors bringing garments should not wear their garments when they arrive for judging as the garment will be reviewed by the judges for construction first.
 Exhibitors will be asked to change into the garment as the second step of the judging process.
 If the garment was constructed for another individual, that individual must be present to wear the garment for the judge.
 (Only the exhibitor who made the garment is eligible for ribbon and premium.)
 Construction and appearance will both be considered during judging.
 If a pattern was used to make the item, the pattern instructions, either written or electronic, are to be included with the exhibit.
 Exhibit tags should be attached to the garment, not to the hanger.

-Members wishing to exhibit knitted items should enroll in Visual Arts Fiber (if original) or Heritage Arts (if made from a pattern).
-Members who enroll in Clothing & Textiles with the intent of pursuing quilting can exhibit in the non-clothing exhibit category in STEAM Clothing 1-FUNdamentals.
-Quilts exhibited in the Clothing & Textiles area will be judged using a rubric that evaluates the sewing skills and construction of the item.
-All work on the quilt MUST be completed by the 4-H member.
+Members wishing to exhibit knitted items should enroll in Visual Arts Fiber (if original) or Visual Arts Heritage Arts (if made from a pattern).
+We strongly encourage youth interested in pursuing quilting to enroll and exhibit in the Visual Arts Quilting project area.
+Youth may still exhibit quilts in any level of Clothing as a "Sewn Non-Clothing" item, but these quilts will be judged using the Clothing rubric that evaluates the sewing skills and construction of the item.
+If exhibiting quilts in the Clothing area, all work on the quilt MUST be completed by the 4-H member.
 You cannot exhibit a quilt that was quilted by someone else.
 Quilts can be hand OR machine quilted as long as ALL work is completed by the exhibitor.